markballew/eliza-error/docs/api/classes/MemoryManager.md

 > **addEmbeddingToMemory**(`memory`): `Promise`\<[`Memory`](../interfaces/Memory.md)\>

-Adds an embedding vector to a memory object if one doesn't already exist.
+Adds an embedding vector to a memory object.
+If the memory already has an embedding, it is returned as is.
-The embedding is generated from the memory's text content using the runtime's embedding model.
-If the memory has no text content, an error is thrown.

 #### Parameters

 • **memory**: [`Memory`](../interfaces/Memory.md)

-The memory object to add an embedding to
+The memory object to add an embedding to.

 #### Returns

 `Promise`\<[`Memory`](../interfaces/Memory.md)\>

-The memory object with an embedding vector added
+A Promise resolving to the memory object, potentially updated with an embedding vector.

-#### Throws

-Error if the memory content is empty

 #### Implementation of